Timeline. Map. Go to today’s Bible reading (use your browser arrow to return): 1Chronicles 27:1–29:22; Psalm 133

 “So now I charge you in the sight of all Israel and of the assembly of the LORD, and in the hearing of our God: Be careful to follow all the commands of the LORD your God, that you may possess this good land and pass it on as an inheritance to your descendants forever” (1Chronicles 28:8, NIV).

-On a baseball team, we know the coach can do a fine job preparing the team, teaching them all the fundamentals, and giving them a strategy for winning, but it is up to the players to play the game.
+In baseball, we know the coach can prepare the team, teaching them all the fundamentals, and giving them a strategy for winning.
+However, it’s up to the players to execute the game plan.
 They (and we) must be faithful to the task and loyal to win.

 The aging king enables Solomon to have the resources (materials and people) needed to complete the task.
-If we are going to ask someone else to complete a project we are starting, we need to enable them to do it.
-We read about the massive amounts of cedar, gold, silver, and fine materials in today’s Bible reading.
+If we’re going to ask someone else to complete a project we’re starting, we need to enable them to do it.
+David prepares massive amounts of cedar, gold, silver, and fine materials to use in the temple's construction.

 Do we inspire others by our commitments?
 Do we affirm the right choices people make?
-If we do, it will encourage them to continue in righteousness.
+If we do, it’ll encourage them to continue in righteousness.

 King David gives thanks to the LORD for his blessings, and he prays for the new leader, Solomon.

 Afterward, he tells the people to join him in giving praise to God.
-Together they give praise and many sacrifices to him, together they eat and drink with joy, and together they acknowledge Solomon as king by anointing him before the LORD (1Chronicles 29:22).
+Together they give praise and offer many sacrifices to him.
+Together they eat and drink with joy, and together they acknowledge Solomon as king by anointing him before the LORD (1Chronicles 29:22).
 Finally, the nation is one in heart and purpose.
-David desires that they remain unified (Psalm 133).
+David desires they remain unified (Psalm 133).

 A careful passing of the torch is likely to bring support, instead of division, and the blessing of the LORD.

 The king carefully passes the responsibilities to Solomon; he has all the support he needs.
-In tomorrow’s lesson, we will see how another son of David, Adonijah, tries to subvert David’s plans.
+In tomorrow’s lesson, we’ll see how another son of David, Adonijah, tries to subvert David’s plans.

 Focus Verse